RoboJackets/robocup-firmware/README.md

 ## Project Layout

-### firmware/
+### src/

-The firmware folder contains the code that runs on the robot (soccer/robot) and on the radio base station.
-See the firmware/robot [README](firmware/robot/README.md) for more info.
+The src folder contains the firmware code for the different targets that are compiled for the robot/base.
+See the src [README](src/README.md) for more info.

-### common/
+### lib/

-Code that's shared between the different projects is stored here.
+The lib folder contains the libraries used for the compiling targets in the src folder.
+This contains the source for drivers, modules, and common.

 ### run/